Man shot dead in Minneapolis during standoff with FBI

 The officers then surrounded someone on the ground and appeared to perform CPR while others walked a crying woman to the rear of the SUV.

-They then entered the house and a boom could be heard from inside.
-An ambulance was then let into the perimeter, and a few minutes later a stretcher was loaded into the ambulance and it drove away.
+They then entered the house and a boom could be heard.
+An ambulance was let into the perimeter, and minutes later a stretcher was loaded into it and the ambulance drove away.

 Billy Bison, 54, who lives a block away on Dupont, said he woke up at 5:45 a.m. to officers calling through a bullhorn.